For Patients & Caregivers

 Abridge stores the recording securely in encrypted servers.
 The recording belongs to the patient, but you can ask the patient to share the visit with you.

-Yes, there are an increasing number of healthcare organizations that encourage patients to record their visits.
+Yes, there are an increasing number of healthcare organizations that encourage patients to record doctor visits.
 In fact, Abridge has been recommended by doctors, nurses, and administrators at UPMC for the last year.